alaydin/Wallet-Dashboard/README.md

   - Total portfolio value
   - Token transfer history
   - NFTs of the wallet adddress
-    - You can filter NFTs by name
+    - You can filter NFTs by name.

 *Install dependencies of the "backend" folder first.
 *Supports Ethereum and Polygon.